China national football team: The Yugoslav era

-After poor forms in the 2022 FIFA World Cup qualifications, China took part in the 2022 EAFF E-1 Football Championship under interim manager Aleksandar Janković.
-With the leadership of Janković, China won four points, finishing third after a 1–0 win over Hong Kong, though for the first time in 12 years, China did not lose to Japan away.
-Because of this result Janković was named the permanent coach of the China national team in 2023, with the aim to guide China to qualify for the 2026 FIFA World Cup.
+After a poor performance in World Cup qualification, China took part in the 2022 EAFF E-1 Football Championship under interim manager Aleksandar Janković.
+Under the leadership of Janković, China finished with four points and finishing third after a 1–0 win over Hong Kong.
+For the first time in 12 years, China did not lose to Japan away.
+Because of this result, Janković was named as the permanent coach of the China national team in 2023, with the aim to qualify for the 2026 FIFA World Cup.

-On 1 January 2024, China suffered a 1–2 defeat to Hong Kong in an international friendly, marking their first loss in 39 years.
-Later, for the first time ever, China could not score in three consecutive matches at the AFC Asian Cup as they fell to third with only two points and later eliminated.
-This result and poor performance of the side triggered outrage in China, and Aleksandar Janković would lose the job on 31 January 2024.
+On 1 January 2024, China suffered a 2–1 defeat to Hong Kong in an international friendly, marking their first loss to HK in 39 years.
+Furthermore, for the first time, China failed to score in three consecutive matches at the AFC Asian Cup as they fell to third with only two points and were later eliminated.
+This result and poor performance of the side triggered outrage in China, and Aleksandar Janković would be dismissed on 31 January 2024.